 Perched in the beautiful Western Highlands of Guatemala, Lake Atitlán is a stunning volcano lake.

 Lake Atitlán can only be accessed with boats that you can rent from the shores of nearby villages and towns.

-You can easily spend a week or two here to explore the charm of all the quaint little villages and towns.
+You can easily spend a week or two here to explore the charm of all the quaint villages and towns.

-Panajachel is the most famous town, and it serves a transport hub for the whole area encompassing the lake.
+Panajachel is the most famous town, and it serves as a transport hub for the whole area encompassing the lake.

 You can explore the world-famous textile market of this town before heading to the lake.

-Other villages are also quite noteworthy and famous for their local craft along with the relaxed and scenic atmosphere.
+Other villages are also quite noteworthy and famous for their local craft, along with the relaxed and scenic atmosphere.

-Angling is a very popular activity here and all the surrounding towns provide boating trips where you can enjoy fishing while appreciating the unrivaled views.
+Angling is a very popular activity here, and all the surrounding towns provide boating trips where you can enjoy fishing while appreciating the unrivaled views.

-Make sure to watch the sunset from the lake, the sight of the sun sinking below the volcano is out of this world.
+Make sure to watch the sunset from the lake, as the sight of the sun sinking below the volcano is out of this world.

-Appreciate The Magnificent Architecture In Antigua Guatemala
+Appreciate Antigua's Magnificent Architecture

 It is known for its Colonial edifices, Spanish architecture, peaceful hermitages, and so much more.